salvamiguel/crossplane-argocd-workshop/README.md

 - Docker
 - Minkube
 - Git

 If you need help installing those please refer to the [REQUISITES.md](REQUISITES.md) file on this root folder.

+You also will need an AWS Account (AWS_ACCESS_KEY_ID + AWS_SECRET_ACCESS_KEY) with permissions for the services you are willing to deploy.

 ## Architecture
+We are going to build a simple architecture to demostrate the power of GitOps.
+For demostration purposes, we will run our GitOps k8s cluster on your own local computer but this can also be deployed in the cloud.

 ![AWS Architecture](infrastructure/aws-arquitecture.png)

+On the local k8s cluster we will deploy ArgoCD that will manage Crossplane and Crossplane AWS providers (upbound).
+We will create a new ArgoCD application to track changes to an external git repository ([salvamiguel/crossplane-iac-example](https://github.com/salvamiguel/crossplane-iac-example)) were we will keep the Infrastructure definition in Chart deployments.

+Changes in this repository will trigger ArgoCD action to apply new Infrastructure changes into AWS using Crossplane and upbound provider.
+Underthehood, Crossplane and upbound use Terraform to apply these changes in you AWS Account.

 ## Steps to install ArgoCD & Crossplane
 ### Install ArgoCD